Alan-John-Byrne/NeoVim-Config/README.md

 3. Install the following software, and configure the following environment variables <u>_exactly_</u> as is to complete the setup.

 > **NOTE**: This setup does require some knowledge of powershell profiles for correctly setting environment variables
-> (_used during open powershell sessions_), or you could just set them within the global table on windows.
+> (_used during open powershell sessions_), _**OR**_ _you could just set them within the global environment table
+> on windows_ ~<u>_NOT AS CLEAN_</u>.

-### Environment Variables (Profile Specific)
+### Environment variables (_Profile Specific_):

-This config demonstrates the possibility of having multiple languages supported within neovim.
-In order for these languages to work, there are a few pre-requisites that need to be in place prior to utilisation.
-Following is a table of environment variables that must be set to the correct values (_<u>paths to particular pieces of software</u>_) in accordance to the intended plugins specifications.
+You can have multiple programming languages supported within neovim.
+However, in order for these languages to work, there are a few pre-requisites that need to be in place prior to utilisation.
+Following is a table of environment variables that must be set to the correct values
+(_<u>paths to particular pieces of software</u>_) in accordance to the intended plugins specifications.
 The plugins themselves dictate what versions of these software components are depended on in order to work correctly.
-So, in case of any updates to these plugin specs, please read the plugin specs in case errors pop up, to see if any dependencies listed below have been changed / updated.
+So, in case of any updates to these plugin specs, please read them again in case of any changes being made to these dependencies.

 | Variable                             | Description                                               | Why?                                                                                                                                                        |
 | ------------------------------------ | --------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |